Luis Montes

-Luis Arturo Montes Jiménez (born 15 May 1986), also known as Chapito, is a Mexican professional footballer who plays as a midfielder for Chilean Primera División club Everton.
+Luis Arturo Montes Jiménez (born 15 May 1986), also known as Chapito, is a Mexican former professional footballer.

 Club career

 Montes started his career playing for Pachuca's youth team.
 When he was 19 years old, he was loaned out to second-tier Indios de Ciudad Juárez.

 Montes made his professional debut on January 8, 2006, in a league game against Irapuato, entering the game as a substitute for Luis Esqueda in the 79th minute in the Olimpico Benito Juarez Stadium.

 Montes returned to Pachuca for the Clausura 2007 tournament and remained at the team through the Clausura 2011 tournament.
 He played 86 official league games for the first team, plus 25 international games in the Copa Sudamericana, CONCACAF Champions League, Club World Cup, Copa Libertadores and the now-defunct North American SuperLiga.